ever-co/handbook/our-principles-and-values.md

 # Culture

-> **Work smart & hard, and you’ll earn more than just (more) money!**
+> **Work Smart & Hard, and you’ll earn more than just (more) money!**

-So, we believe that in order to earn more (not only money, but also a good life), we should work both smarter and harder!
+So, we believe that in order to earn more (not only money, but also a good life), we should work both Smarter and Harder!